 Civil law has mostly to do with the failure of one party to do something or avoid doing something that causes harm to another person.
-This concept is sometimes called specific performance.
-That is, the defendant has failed to perform a specific act.
+This concept is sometimes called specific performance, meaning that the defendant has failed to perform a specific act.

-For example, if one party (the defendant) fails to pay money owed to another party (the plaintiff), the plaintiff must go to court to get that money back.
+For instance, if one party (the defendant) fails to pay money owed to another party (the plaintiff), the plaintiff must go to court to get that money back.

 How a Plaintiff Files a Lawsuit

-The summons sets specific requirements for the other party to respond.
+- The summons includes a copy of the complaint and sets specific requirements for the other party to respond.
 Sometimes the response is in written form, while at other times the summons is to appear in court (in small claims court, for example).

 These documents, along with other documents setting out the plaintiff's case, are referred to as "pleadings."
 The lawsuit proceeds from these actions.

 The Burden of Proof for the Plaintiff in Civil Lawsuits

 In both civil and criminal cases, the plaintiff has the burden of proof.
 The plaintiff is required to prove their case is true, against a standard.
 That makes sense because the plaintiff is the party bringing the suit to court, so he or she should have to prove why the suit should be heard and why their claim has validity.

 In civil cases, the burden of proof standard is usually preponderance of evidence.
 Unlike criminal cases, where the burden of proof is reasonable doubt, the preponderance of evidence is less difficult to prove.
 This term refers to the weight of the evidence, not the amount.

 Under the preponderance standard, the plaintiff convinces the judge or jury that there is a greater than 50% chance that the claim is true.